dhermes/bossylobster-blog/content/2020-09-04-istio-workload-secrets.md

 #### Parse the Response

-Ensure the `type_url` in the response indicates a `envoy.api.v2.auth.Secret` and than parse the protobuf `Any` in the `resources[0]` field as a secret:
+Ensure the `type_url` in the response indicates a `envoy.api.v2.auth.Secret` and then parse the protobuf `Any` in the `resources[0]` field as a secret:

 ```go